threadedblue/fhir.emf/README.md

 Because this is a full, complete implementation; it supports Structure Definiition and can therefore be used to define a [FHIR profile](http://hl7.org/fhir/R4/profiling.html#5.1.0).
 However, [extensions](http://hl7.org/fhir/R4/profiling.html#api) are by their nature additions to the FHIR specification and will likely require additional code.
 &nbsp;

 Code was generated using the [XML schema](http://hl7.org/fhir/R4/xml.html#schema) taken from the FHIR specification.
-This schema(s) cam be found in the model directory.
+This schema(s) can be found in the model directory.

     model/fhir-codegen-xsd